Skip to main content

 Early Stage Investigator Status

-Applicants must meet the definition of an Early Stage Investigator (ESI) at the time of submission application.
-An ESI is a new investigator (defined as a PD/PI who has not competed successfully for a significant NIH independent research award) who is within 10 years of completing his/her terminal research degree or end of post-graduate clinical training.
+Applicants must meet the definition of an Early Stage Investigator (ESI) at the time of application submission.
+An ESI is a PD/PI who has completed their terminal research degree or end of post-graduate clinical training (whichever is later) within the past 10 years and who has not previously competed successfully as a PD/PI for a substantial NIH independent research award.
 See the Office of Extramural Research website for a list of grants that do not disqualify a PD/PI as a new investigator and for frequently asked questions about the NIH ESI policy.

 An extension to the 10-year period may be granted under certain circumstances (e.g., childbirth, family care responsibilities, clinical loan repayment requirements, disability or illness, natural or other disaster, etc.).
-An online video tutorial is available for more information.
 It may take several weeks for the review process for the request, so applicants should plan accordingly.
 Note: If an applicant is not identified as an ESI in the eRA Commons, it may result in the application not being reviewed.
 Applicants are responsible for reviewing and/or updating their degree information in their eRA Commons account in a timely fashion.

 Independent Research Position

-Applicants must hold an independent research position at a domestic (U.S.) institution by September 1, 2021.
+Applicants must hold an independent research position at a domestic (U.S.) institution by September 1st of the year when they will start their project period.
 An “independent research position” is a position that automatically confers eligibility to the investigator (based on institutional policy) to apply for R01 grants with appropriate institutional commitment of facilities for the conduct of the proposed research.
-Investigators still in training or mentored status (such as postdoctoral fellows) are not eligible to apply unless they have a written commitment from the institution stating they will be in an independent faculty position by September 1, 2021.
+Investigators still in training or mentored status (such as postdoctoral fellows) are not eligible to apply unless they have a written commitment from the institution stating they will be in an independent faculty position by September 1st of the year when they will start their project period.
 The commitment is certified by the institution's submission of the application.

 Concurrent R01 Submission